learnk8s/learnk8s.io/src/terraformAks/content.md

 terraform plan
 ```

-At this point, Terraform asks for two variables:

-1. **The service principal id** — this is the appId that you retrieved previously and
-1. **The service principal secret** — this is the password

-As soon as you provide the credentials, Terraform executes a dry run.
+Terraform executes a dry run.

 It's always a good idea to double check what happens to your infrastructure, before you commit the changes.